UNDP Climate Promise

 • Inclusive policy frameworks:

-• Belize is reflecting NDC considerations in four sectoral development strategies (agriculture, energy, transport, solid waste), while Mali validated an NDC roadmap and is aligning its gender-responsive NDC investment plan with national policies, programmes, and initiatives.
+• Belize is reflecting NDC considerations in four sectoral development strategies (agriculture, energy, transport, solid waste) and the 2022-2026 Development Strategy; Uganda mainstreamed climate change in its 3rd National Development Plan.

-• Uruguay assessed capacity needs of gender focal points in subnational governments and consulted on guidelines for gender-responsive NDC measures in public planning.
+• Uruguay assessed capacity needs of gender focal points in subnational governments and consulted on guidelines for gender-responsive NDC measures in public planning and Pakistan prepared a socially-inclusive environmental policy for the Gilgit-Baltistan region.

-• Panama trained municipal stakeholders on calculating water footprints and climate vulnerability and risks.
+• Panama trained municipal stakeholders on calculating water footprints and climate vulnerability and risks and developed a circular economy roadmap for 2050 aligned with the NDC in consultation with 200 stakeholders.

-• Armenia developed social, environmental and climate assessment procedures for municipal sustainable energy policies.
+• Armenia developed municipal sustainable energy policies and action plans.

 • Zimbabwe prepared a legal gap analysis for a draft Climate Change Bill.

-• Workshops were held in Namibia (climate finance), Panama (gender equality and climate), and Zimbabwe (Climate Change Gender Action Plan).
-Panama also conducted eleven workshops in eight provinces and one indigenous territory to support Gender and Climate Change initiatives.
+• Workshops were held in Namibia and Uruguay (climate finance), Panama (gender equality and climate), and Zimbabwe (Climate Change Gender Action Plan).
+Panama also conducted eleven workshops in eight provinces and one indigenous territory to support Gender and Climate Change initiatives, while Lao PDR conducted three trainings on mainstreaming gender in six NDC priority sectors.

-• Uruguay initiated a gender assessment for a National Adaptation Plan for the health sector.
+• Uruguay prepared a gender assessment for a National Adaptation Plan for the health sector and Chad completed a gender and climate change strategy.

 • Lebanon is advancing a gender analysis, action plan and mainstreaming toolkit for eight NDC sectors.

-• Jamaica is improving GHG data estimates for a retrofit of the nation’s first net-zero building, while Panama is developing a National Adaptation Data System.
+• Jamaica has improved GHG data estimates for a retrofit of the nation’s first net-zero building, Panama has created a National Adaptation Data System within its MRV system that includes 16 loss and damage indicators, and Senegal completed an extensive field survey on renewable energy installations.

 • Implementation of priority NDC actions:

-• E-vehicles were procured for a national e-mobility pilot in Belize.
+• Two e-vehicles were procured for a national e-mobility pilot in Belize for monitoring to inform design of national electric vehicles uptake strategy.

 • Private sector engagement: